Lake George Stakes

-The Lake George Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies over a distance of one mile on the turf course scheduled annually in August at Saratoga Race Course in Saratoga Springs, New York.
+The Lake George Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies over a distance of one and one-sixteenth miles on the turf course scheduled annually in August at Saratoga Race Course in Saratoga Springs, New York.
 The event currently carries a purse of $175,000.

 History

 The event was inaugurated on 2 August 1996 with the event being split into two divisions.
 Both winners of the split divisions were ridden by United States' Racing Hall of Fame jockey Jerry D. Bailey.
 The first division was won by Memories of Silver and the second division was won by Dynasty.

 The event is named for the large lake Lake George, which is located about 26 miles north of Saratoga Springs, New York.